beren1hand/beren1hand.github.io/_posts/2020-01-11-Trump-vs-Iran.md

 # Conclusion

-Every Islamic terrorist organization on the planet fuels it's recruitment by fueling fear of the United States.
+Every Islamic terrorist organization on the planet drives recruitment by fueling fear of the United States.
 Fear that our country is out to destroy Islam itself.
 Trump's terroristic threat to destroy Iranian cultural sights confirms this suspicion, and now serves as public record that he has little to no personal concern for critical constraints on the methods of warfare.

-In my view, this fundamentally disqualifies him as a politically legitimate leader, and renders any further political support of him to be morally illegitimate.
-Those who support Republican policies should seek throw Trump under the bus and do whatever they can to distance themselves from his morally bankrupt disregard for the ethics of warfare.
+In my view, this fundamentally disqualifies him as a politically legitimate leader.
+Those who support Republican policies should throw Trump under the bus and do whatever they can to distance themselves from his morally bankrupt disregard for the ethics of warfare.